shervinkoushan/autonomous-systems/README.md

-# Group Projects - Advanced Challenge 1 – Simulation & Mapping
+# Advanced Challenge 1 – Simulation & Mapping

+This is a project for the course LRG6300: Autonomous Systems at the Technical University of Munich.

-**Task: Use a mapping approach of your choice to navigate an unknown environment**
+**Task: Use a mapping approach of our choice to navigate an unknown environment**

+Done in collaboration with Weihang Li, Luca Obwegs, Junpeng Hu and Autumn Hong.

 ## Overview